Foundation Bundle¶

 - Read Advanced Topics for complex patterns

 The Foundation Bundle provides everything you need for general-purpose development.
-Master these tools and agents, and you'll be productive in any programming environment.
+Master these tools and agents -- especially the Context Sink Pattern and Design-First workflow -- and you will be productive in any programming environment.